 Steel baths conduct heat well and heat up quickly, but they’re initially cold to the touch.
 Consider if this is the right choice for you and your home as if the bath’s not filled, its sides will be quite chilly which may impact how relaxing it feels.

-Our steel baths comes with two pre-drilled tap holes, so will only work with pillar (also known as hot and cold) bath taps.
+Our steel baths come with two pre-drilled tap holes, so will only work with pillar (also known as hot and cold) bath taps.

-Having picked the type of bath you want, as well as the material it’s made out of, let’s go through some of the items you may need to add that finishing touch.
+Having picked the type of bath you want, as well as the material it’s made from, let’s go through some of the items you may need to add that finishing touch.